 - File name: 30 min preso-nominee last name.nominee first name (example: 30 min preso-Smith.Joe.pdf)

-- Two separate recommendations are required.
+- Two separate recommendations are required and must be received by the deadline.
 Utilizing the online form, the nominee will request the two recommendations by entering the recommender’s email address.
 Requests for recommendations will then be sent automatically to the recommender’s email that will allow them to upload a recommendation letter.
 An email notification will be sent to the nominee letting them know the status of each recommendation request.
 Reminders will also automatically be sent to the recommender.
 It is strongly suggested for the nominee to email the recommender to ensure that the request is received as it may arrive in their spam folder.

 - Note: Only one of the forms (the two recommendations or original nominator) can be from the nominee’s company.

 - Note: You will be unable to submit your packet until BOTH recommendation letters have been received.

 - Abstract must answer the question: What is the one idea you would like the members to take away from this lecturer?”

 - Biography and abstract must be on the same abstract/bio master form in 12-point font.
 See sample.